 - 4 liters water or enough to cover the chicken

 - 1-1/2 cup all-purpose flour

 - 8 tbsp water

-- To make the chicken soup, insert the whole chicken, onion, garlic cloves, green onion, peppercorns into a pot, and fill it with 4L of water to cover the whole chicken.
+- To make the chicken soup, add the whole chicken, onion, garlic cloves, green onion, peppercorns in a pot, and fill it with water to cover the whole chicken.
 Boil for 25 minutes, covered on medium heat.

 Knife-cut noodles (optional)

 - For the noodles, mix flour, potato starch, and salt in a medium bowl.
 Slowly add in half of the water, and gently mix in with a spoon.
 Add in the rest of the water, and mix all together, adding more water if needed to form the dough.
 Knead for about 10-15 minutes until the dough is smooth.

 - Place the dough inside a container, and push down with a rolling pin to deflate the dough.
 Cover and set aside for 1 hour at room temperature, or in the fridge overnight.
 Once ready, flatten the dough to about 0.3 cm thickness with a rolling pin and flour both sides.

 - Cut each noodle with a knife to about 0.3 cm thickness, and apply some more flour to prevent sticking.
 Spread each noodle one by one to maintain shape.